solgaezhova/solgaezhova/README.md

 ### Hi there 👋 I am Olya.
-A former real estate lawyer, now a passionate and results-driven Frontend Developer.
+A former real estate lawyer, now a <strong>passionate and results-driven Frontend Developer</strong>.

-I have around two years of web development experience with HTML5, CSS3, JavaScript (ES6), React, and Vue.js.
+I have around two years of web development experience with HTML5, CSS3, Bootstrap, JavaScript (ES6), React, and Vue.js.
 I also have some backend working experience with Node.js, Express, MongoDB, and realtional databases.
 But my passion is building beautiful user-centric responsive interfaces.
-My motto is "No day without learning!"
+My motto is <strong>"No day without learning!"</strong>

-Some facts about me:
+<strong>Some facts about me:</strong>

 🔭 I’m currently working on my portfolio transitioning from a software engineer into a frontend developer.

-🌱 I’m also learning UI/UX to be a better developer, and I am a member of the Interaction Design Foundation.
+🌱 I’m learning UI/UX to be a better developer, and I am a member of the Interaction Design Foundation.

-⚡ Fun facts abot me:
+<strong>⚡ Fun facts abot me:</strong>
 - I have lived, studied and worked in 4 countries (Russia, Germany, Israel, USA).
 You can guess how many languages I speak :)
 - I worked as a teacher, translator, interpretor, lawyer and software engineer.
 - I have two Master's degrees in Law and Linguistics, and a lot of professional certificates on Web Development.
 A constant learner :)
 - Apart from coding and learning, I love traveling, hiking, biking, and all extreme adventures!

-Skills and technologies:
+<strong>Skills and technologies:</strong>

 <div align="center">